Tam Kung Temple

 • Celebrates the 150th anniversary of Tam Kung Temple in Victoria’s Chinatown

-• Created with the Yen Wo Society, guardians of the temple
+• Published by the Yen Wo Society, custodians of the temple

 • Supported by the Government of Canada